onedata/onedata-documentation/docs/user-guide/oneclient.md

 #### Using volumes in containers

-In order to attach a volume to container, simply start any Docker image and attach the Onedata volume to some directory within the container, e.g.:
+In order to attach a volume to container, start any Docker image and mount the Onedata volume to some directory within the container, e.g.:

 ```bash
 $ docker run -v my_volume:/spaces -it alpine ls /spaces